Build a receiver

 }

-You now have the BackendSystem entity and its operations represented in spans within a proper trace context!
-All you need to do is to push the generated trace through the pipeline so the next consumer (either a processor or an exporter) can receive and process it.
+You now have the BackendSystem entity and its operations represented in spans in a proper trace context!
+Next, you need to push the generated trace through the pipeline so that the next consumer, either a processor or an exporter, can receive and process it.

 tailtracer/model.go